AZM (wrestler): Queen's Quest (2017–2024)

 At Nagoya Supreme Fight on January 29, 2022, AZM teamed up with Utami Hayashishita in a grudge match against Momo Watanabe and Starlight Kid which they lost.
 At Cinderella Journey on February 23, AZM defeated Starlight Kid to win the High Speed Championship for the second time in her career.
 On the second night on March 27, AZM successfully defended the High Speed Championship against Koguma and Natsupoi.
 At the 2022 Cinderella Tournament, AZM reached the second round, where she was defeated by Hazuki on April 10.
 On the last night of the event from April 29, she successfully defended the High Speed Championship against Mei Suruga.
-On May 15, Queen's Quest elected Utami Hayashishita as the new official leader after she won a five-way match against AZM, Saya Kamitani, Lady C and Hina, meaning AZM was no longer the defacto leader.
+On May 15, Queen's Quest elected Utami Hayashishita as the new official leader after she won a five-way match against AZM, Saya Kamitani, Lady C and Hina, meaning AZM was no longer the de facto leader.
 At Flashing Champions on May 28, AZM successfully defended the High Speed Championship against Thekla.
 At Fight in the Top on June 26, AZM teamed up with Utami Hayashishita and Saya Kamitami in a losing effort against Stars (Mayu Iwatani, Koguma and Hazuki) in one of the first ever six-woman tag team steel cage matches promoted by Stardom.
 At Mid Summer Champions in Tokyo on July 9, AZM successfully defended the High Speed Championship against Momo Kohgo.
 At Stardom in Showcase vol.1 on July 23, she defeated Koguma, Tam Nakano and Momo Watanabe in a four-way falls count anywhere match.
 At Mid Summer Champions in Nagoya on July 24, AZM successfully defended the High Speed Championship against Rina.
 In July through October, AZM participated in the Red Stars block of the 2022 5 Star Grand Prix.

 On March 4, 2023, AZM had her tenth successful title defense, where she retained her High Speed Championship against Starlight Kid, setting a record for most title defenses of the title.
 On May 27, at Flashing Champions, AZM lost the title to Saki Kashima in a three-way match, which also involved Fukigen Death, ending her reign at 458 days.